Winter Maintenance Frequently Asked Questions

 Answer

 Main roads are always plowed first for safety reasons to ensure they’re clear for emergency and transit vehicles.
-Since laneways, like those streets that are found behind townhomes for example, tend to be quite narrow and often have garage entrances on both sides, large plowing machines are unable to get through.
-Smaller salting and/or snow clearing machines are the only ways to deal with large volumes of snow in these laneways, which means there may be longer wait times.
+Since laneways, for example, streets found behind townhomes, are often narrow with garage entrances on both sides, large plowing machines are unable to get through.
+Smaller salting and/or snow-clearing machines are the only ways to deal with large volumes of snow in these laneways, which means there may be longer wait times.

 -